oznogon/gattaibushido-public/rules/03_basic_play.md

 During Throwdowns, a **Pile** of cards temporarily exists in the middle of the table.
 Whenever a participant plays a card, they play it on top of the Pile, face-up.
 Long Throwdowns with many participants can create huge piles indeed.

-### Stash
+### Cache

-Your **Stash** is a collection of cards that you keep to yourself, hidden from the rest of the players.
-The majority of your Plays will come from this Stash, which frequently refreshes throughout a session.
-Only Pilots actively maintain their card Stashes between conflicts.
+Your **Cache** is a collection of cards that you keep to yourself, hidden from the rest of the players.
+The majority of your Plays will come from this Cache, which frequently refreshes throughout a session.
+Only Pilots actively maintain their card Caches between conflicts.

-Your Max Stash allowance is set at a base of three (3) cards, but this can be modified by certain techs and gear.
+Your Max Cache allowance is set at a base of three (3) cards, but this can be modified by certain techs and gear.
 If a Pilot ever holds more cards than their Max at the end of a conflict, they must discard down to Max.
 Likewise, if they ever hold less than their Max at the end of a conflict, they must draw back up to Max.

-Coach *does not* maintain an active Stash of cards between conflicts.
-He only draws a temporary Stash at the beginning of Throwdowns and Rumbles, and he discards/invests any remaining cards when those are completed.
+Coach *does not* maintain an active Cache of cards between conflicts.
+He only draws a temporary Cache at the beginning of Throwdowns and Rumbles, and he discards/invests any remaining cards when those are completed.
 Outside of those conflicts, Coach's plays are always "blind."

 ### Trash